 Private phone access is available to every resident.
 Unlimited local and toll-free calls can be made from resident phones.
 An unlimited number of phone calls from any incoming area code (national or international) can be received at the resident phones.
 Patients can bring in their own phone and simply plug it into the phone jack next to their assigned bed or a phone can be provided by the facility at no extra cost.

 All of the rooms already have free cable television in them but if you would like to bring in your own television from home, please consult with our maintenance director to ensure proper placement according to county fire codes.

 Danville Post-Acute Rehab has a vibrant atmosphere with dynamic, individualized activities that match the capabilities and needs of our residents.
 We also have active resident and family councils as well as volunteer programs.
 Scheduled activities include: music, fitness activities, religious meetings, outside entertainment, games, gardening, field trips/outings, and volunteer involvement.
 If you would like to arrange something special or have suggestions and ideas for individual or group activities, please inform our Activities Director.
 We welcome and encourage involvement from family and friends.

-Suggestions and recommendations for changes in the facility rules may be submitted in person or in writing to Danville Rehabilitation administration.
+Suggestions and recommendations for changes in the facility rules may be submitted in person or in writing to Danville Post-Acute Rehab administration.